-Mark Day School's $8 million endowment provides for the long-term financial sustainability of the school.
-Gifts to the endowment are perpetual; the monies received are invested with a portion of the growth and interest each year spent on the designated programs, such as faculty salaries and financial aid.
+Mark Day School's $11.5 million endowment provides for the long-term financial sustainability of the school.
+Gifts to the endowment are perpetual; the monies received are invested with a portion of the growth and interest each year spent on the designated programs, such as faculty salaries and Indexed Tuition.
 A strong endowment provides opportunities for program enhancement and moderating tuition increases.

-In 2011, we established The Damon Kerby Fund for Financial Aid, a new endowment fund which honored Damon Kerby's 24 years as Head of School.
-We raised nearly $575,000 through this fund to support the school's financial aid program.
+In 2011, we established The Damon Kerby Fund for Indexed Tuition an endowment which honored Damon Kerby's 24 years as Head of School.
+The fund now totals more than $1 million and benefits funding for Indexed Tuition.

 If you are interested in making a gift to the endowment, please contact Director of Development Wendy Levine